Sahulinkan7/Name-Entity-Recognition/README.md

 # Name-Entity-Recognition
-An NLP ( Natural Language Processing ) project of use case NER( Name Entity Recognition ) using Huggingface BERT transformer.
+An NLP ( Natural Language Processing ) based project of use case Name Entity Recognition known as NER using Huggingface BERT transformer.